maineffort/cavas-security-gateway/README.md

 # Continuous Security Testing in Microservices and Cloud Native Applications
 This project was demostrates integration of security testing in cloud native CI/CD pipelines using `Test Driven Security` techniques (https://www.usenix.org/conference/enigma2017/conference-program/presentation/vehent).
 This approach is a key feature in SecDevOps, and aims at moving security tests leftwards in development pipelines.
 One major motivation for this project is the `discovery and registry design pattern` (https://microservices.io/patterns/service-registry.html) of cloud applications design.
 Security testing can be flexibly modified to meet with `time-to-market` requirements e.g. policies can be configured for more specific time-based tests, more detailed tests can be conducted as required.
+Main take-aways:

+   - Security testing of microservices in CI/CD .
+   - Advanced security testing in the staging area of the microservices in parallel with deployed microservices to enable more inense and comprehensive testing.

 # Deployment instructions
 1. Clone repository